Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax: Introduction

 \section{Introduction}

 Spoken language plays a crucial role in almost every aspect of human life as we use it to share information, communicate ideas, and express emotions.
-However, our vocal behaviors might be restrained by a wide variety of impairments, some of which are highly inheritable.
-According to National Institute on Deafness and Other Communication Disorders, approximately 400,000 individuals in the United States suffer from autism \citep{NIH-NIDCD:2020} the risk of which can be largely traced to inherited genes rather than environmental factors \citep{bai2019association}.
-It is thus important to study the genetic and evolutionary development of human vocal communication to identify and remedy vocal disorders.
+However, our vocal behaviors might be restrained by a wide variety of impairments, some of which are highly inheritable. {According to the National Institute on Deafness and Other Communication Disorders, the prevalence of speech and sound disorder among young children is 8 to 9 percent and the majority of such disorders have no known cause \citep{NIH-NIDCD:2020}.
+As many speech-related disorders are inheritable \citep{vargha1998neural}, } it is thus important to study the genetic and evolutionary development of human vocal communication to identify and remedy vocal disorders.

 Since data on human vocalization disorders are not easily available, neither can humans be studied under experimentally induced impairing conditions, neuroscientists have turned to studying mouse vocalization systems to gain insights into human vocal communication processes \citep{jarvis2019evolution}.
 Although unlike speech, the mouse vocalization is mostly innate \citep{arriaga2013mouse, mooney2020neurobiology} and is a particularly attractive model to study for several reasons.
 Adult mice `sing' ultrasonic vocalizations (USVs) to communicate with each other.
 Being mammals, they are also physiologically and genetically similar to us humans.
 The patterns of USVs may be influenced by the mouse genotype or environmental factors such as stimulating social contexts \citep{Chabout_etal:2015}.
 Mouse vocalization data sets thus typically comprise songs sung by mice from different genotypes under various social contexts.
 Systematic differences in the syllable dynamics across various genotypes and social conditions can provide insights into their roles on vocal abilities and behavior \citep{Chabout_etal:2016}.